ceshine/ceshine-hugo/content/post/20201222-pytorch-lightning-grad-accu/index.md

     return {"loss": loss, "log": batch_idx % self.trainer.accumulate_grad_batches == 0}
 ```

 (Author note: this part has not been tested on a multi-GPU environment yet.
-Will update once it has been tested.)
+I will update once it has been tested.)

 ## A More General Solution (WIP)

 As you can see, there's a lot of coding involved to make the logging work.
-We'll have to create a new EMATracker for a new metric we want to track, and add the needed code in the `training_step` and `training_step_end` methods.
+We'll have to create a new EMATracker for a new metric we want to track and add the needed code in the `training_step` and `training_step_end` methods.

-Using a callback to do this for us would be more scalable solution.
-We can create a new callback for each new metric and plug it to the trainer.
-Unfortunately, the callback hook `on_train_batch_end` currently does not get passed the batch outputs at every step, so it's not possible to do it using the internal callback API.
+Using a callback to do this for us would be a more scalable solution.
+We can create a new callback for each new metric and plug it into the trainer.
+Unfortunately, the callback hook `on_train_batch_end` currently does not get the batch outputs at every step, so it's not possible to do it using the internal callback API.

 There's already [a pull request](https://github.com/PyTorchLightning/pytorch-lightning/pull/4369) addressing this issue.
 We'll come back to this section once the pull request has been merged.